 They began to celebrate (and celebrate so far) every spring, and not one day, but a whole week (this is the second name of the celebration - Knizhkina week).
 Only once, in the 1945 year, was the holiday moved to October.
 But he gathered more than thirty thousand young guests.
 That day famous writers and poets came to visit the children again.
 But the holiday was not only joyful because the world finally came, but also sad: a significant part of it was dedicated to the fallen masters of the pen.

-Now please read the documentary. historyoccurred in the Lipetsk region.
-She is a real confirmation of how anxiously adults and children treated books to the years of war.
-We would like this attitude not to completely disappear in the coming years, not to force out its fashionable computer games and other fun.
+Now read, please, a documentary story that happened in the Lipetsk region.
+She is a real confirmation of how reverently adults and children treated books during the war years.
+I would like this attitude not to disappear completely in the coming years, not to supplant it with fashionable computer games and other fun.
 So…

 In the winter evening comes quickly.
 You do not have time to look around - the last sparkles on the glasses went out and the letters in the book can no longer be disassembled.
 A candle can not be lit - it is the last, and it is not known when Mom will go to Yelets to buy more, because now he is captured by the fascists.